Neurodynamics-Driven Coupled Neural P Systems for Multi-Focus Image Fusion: Introduction

-Coupled neural P (CNP) systems~\cite{8502927} are a class of neural-like computing models inspired by the mechanism of spiking neurons, and are classified as third-generation neural networks.
+Coupled neural P (CNP) systems~\cite{8502927} are a class of neural-like computing models inspired by synchronous pulse bursts in a mammal’s visual cortex.
 A CNP system generates synchronous spikes through the mutual coupling of neurons, where synchronous pulses of neurons are treated as 0 or 1.
 After multiple iterations, the system produces a sequence of binary images that record the firing states of each neuron at every time step.
 By comparing the spike counts of neurons, the degree of focus corresponding to each pixel can be effectively estimated, enabling the differentiation between focused and defocused regions. \emph{This is particularly well-suited for decision map generation in the MFIF task, which serves as the core motivation for introducing CNP systems into MFIF.} However, when CNP systems are directly applied to MFIF, neurons may suffer abnormal continuous firing.
 In this case, the spike counts cannot accurately reflect the focus differences of the source images, which affects the quality of the decision map.
 This issue stems from an inappropriate constraint between network parameters and input signals.

 To address this problem, we first conduct a detailed study on the neurodynamics of CNP neurons.
 This analysis reveals the underlying constraints between network parameters and input signals, thereby preventing abnormal continuous firing in neurons.
 A solid understanding of the neural firing mechanism is helpful for setting appropriate parameters and provides a theoretical basis for effectively applying CNP systems in MFIF.
 Building on the neurodynamics-driven CNP system, we then propose a new fusion method called \textbf{ND-CNPFuse}.
-As illustrated in \cref{fig:workflow}(b), ND-CNPFuse provides an interpretable and accurate decision map generation workflow, in contrast to existing DL-based MFIF methods that rely on black-box mechanisms (\cref{fig:workflow}(a)).
+As illustrated in \cref{fig:workflow}(b), ND-CNPFuse provides an interpretable and accurate decision map generation workflow, in contrast to existing DL-based MFIF methods that rely on black-box networks (\cref{fig:workflow}(a)).

 In conclusion, this paper makes three contributions:

 \begin{enumerate}

 \item{We conduct a detailed analysis of the neurodynamic mechanisms of CNP neurons, which is essential to clarify the constraints between network parameters and input signals.
 To the best of our knowledge, this is the first study to investigate the neurodynamics of CNP systems.}